Blackberry Lily is an erect, introduced perennial, growing on stout pale green stems from 2 to 3 feet high which can branch near the top.

 Below: When planted in groups Blackberry Lily makes an impressive display of contrasting colors.

 Notes: Blackberry Lily, if found in the wild in Minnesota, is an escapee from cultivation.
 It is native to Asia.
 In the United States it has been reported established in most states in the eastern half of the country.
 In Minnesota, no specimens have been collected from wild populations.
 It is readily available in the nursery trade and widely grown as an ornamental.
 While Minnesota is outside of its normal hardiness zone it does grow here in select locations.
 The plant was not in the Garden at the time of Martha Crone's 1951 Garden Census, but was present at the time of the 1986 Garden census.
+It is not known the Eloise Butler ever planted it, nor do Martha Crone's notes indicate she did, but it may have been a gift to the Garden as gifts have planted a number of times.
 This is the only species of Belamcanda found in North America.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.